dashincubator/dash-incubator-app/rules.md

 Bounty work is broken up into Tasks, which are individual pieces of work that users can complete to earn a reward, using a [Claims process](#234-claiming-a-reward).

-Each Task must produce some quantifiable Output that’s tracked with the Task’s Claim (a document, commit, etc), with special users called [Admins](#4-admins) who are incentivized to assess and approve claims or work to resolve issues.
+Each Task must produce some quantifiable Output that’s tracked with the Task’s Claim (a document, commit, etc), with special users called [Admins](#4-admins) who are incentivized and given rights to define and Tasks and approve their Claims.

-There are four types of Task available in any Bounty:
+There are four types of Task available within any Bounty Card:

 *   [Concept Tasks](#31-concepts) - work related to newly created Bounties at the Concept stage
 *   [Production Tasks](#33-projects) - work related to Tasks required to complete Project, Service and Job bounties